pablorubial/LaTeXToClipboard/README.md

 pip install -r requirements.txt
 ```

-With this setup, we can run the `Run.py` file, which takes an image from `"$HOME/software/LaTeXTOClipboard/images/` and after applying a DeepLearning algorithm from pix2text [citar], the output is displayed.
+With this setup, we can run the `Run.py` file, which takes an image from `$HOME/software/LaTeXTOClipboard/images/` and after applying a DeepLearning algorithm from [Pix2Text](https://github.com/breezedeus/Pix2Text), the output is displayed.
 Now, let us take advantage of this library and automatize the following process:

 1. Take a screenshot of the desired formula in order to get its LaTeX expression.
 2. Send that image to the `images` folder of this repository.